ayushi791/Alarm-Clock/README.md

 ## Alarm Clock
-Created an alarm clock using only Vanilla JavaScript, without any libraries or frameworks for JavaScript.
+Created an alarm clock using Vanilla JavaScript, without any libraries or frameworks for JavaScript.

 ### Features: